EPA SDWISUCMR547,038 U.S. utilitiesUpdated May 2026

 For clinicians and practitioners

-Order a Water Health Check for any patient address.
-PDF reports are citation-linked and designed to enter the clinical conversation — not replace it.
+Run a Water Health Check for any patient address.
+PDF reports are fully citation-linked—designed to enter the clinical conversation, not replace your judgement.

 Open the practitioner portal